Shopping made easy with unique gifts and free gift wrapping!

 Work of jewelry artist, Linda Hobdy

-Popular in every season, the Frist Center Gift Shop is one of Nashville’s favorite places to shop.
+The Frist Center gift shop is THE best place in Nashville to shop for the holidays.
 Whether you’re looking for a gift for a child or something special for the person who has everything, you’ll find a dazzling array of specialty merchandise at the Frist.
 Be sure to see our beautiful handcrafted jewelry, ceramics, textiles, decorative arts from around the world, framed prints and posters, stationery, supplies for the developing artist, book, videos, and exhibition catalogs, galore.

 Frist Center Members receive a 10 percent discount every day!
 If you are not a member, you can join online or when you visit the shop.